catiejo/rythm-redesign/README.md

 The final product can be viewed at: [rythm-1355.appspot.com](rythm-1355.appspot.com)

 *HOWEVER* I encourage you to check the "demo" video located in the `screenshots` directory.
-Due to [an issue I filed](https://github.com/Polymer/polymer-cli/issues/292) with one of the elements I'm using in this prototype, I wasn't able to deploy the app with the same functionality included in this repository--most of the animatins are missing from the deployed version.
+Due to [an issue I filed](https://github.com/Polymer/polymer-cli/issues/292) with one of the elements I'm using in this prototype, I wasn't able to deploy the app with the same functionality included in this repository--most of the animations are missing from the deployed version.
 If you'd like to build the app locally, however, it is fully functional.
 Simply follow the instructions below (starting with "Installing the Polymer CLI").

 ## My Process
-I decided to do a one-week sprint to see how much I could learn about Rythm's website.
+I decided to do a one-week sprint every day after work to see how much I could learn about Rythm's website.
 This included looking at the existing website, mocking up a wireframe in Adobe Illustrator, and using Polymer to build the site as close to my original specs as I could.

 ### Scope
 Because of my time constraints, I chose to only implement a single page rather than the entire website.
 This page is also much more simplistic than the actual website, again because of the aforementioned time constraings.
 However, I also wanted to use this opportunity to apply some concepts I'd recently struggled with, including: